iotexproject/iotex-docs/docs/developer/hardware/pebble-build-windows.md

 [[toc]]

-The Pebble Tracker firmware can be easily configured and built on Windows using the Pebble SDk: a customized version of the Nordic's nRF Connect SDK (v1.3.0):
+The Pebble firmware can be easily configured and built on Windows using the Pebble SDk: a customized version of the Nordic's nRF Connect SDK (v1.3.0):

 ## Download and Install nRF Connect for Windows